Prasophyllum olidum

-Prasophyllum olidum, commonly known as the pungent leek orchid is a species of orchid endemic to Tasmania.
+Prasophyllum olidum, commonly known as the pungent leek orchid, is a species of orchid endemic to Tasmania.
 It has a single tubular, green to yellowish-green leaf and up to thirty bright green to brownish-green flowers.
 It is a very rare orchid, only found in a single location with a population which fluctuates from three to two hundred flowering plants.

 Description

-Prasophyllum olidum, commonly known as the pungent leek orchid is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped, green to yellowish-green leaf which is 200-450 mm long and 3-5 mm wide near its reddish base.
+Prasophyllum olidum is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped, green to yellowish-green leaf which is 200-450 mm long and 3-5 mm wide near its reddish base.
 Between ten and thirty bright green to brownish-green flowers are crowded along a flowering spike which is 60-120 mm long.
 The flowers are 14-16 mm wide and 7-9 mm wide.
 As with other leek orchids, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is lance-shaped to egg-shaped, 7-10 mm long, 3-4 mm wide and turns downwards.
 The lateral sepals are linear, 8-10 mm long, about 2 mm wide and free from each other.
 The petals are narrow linear to lance-shaped, 7-9 mm long, about 1 mm wide.
 The labellum is 6-8 mm long, 3-4 mm wide and turns sharply upwards near its middle.
 The edges of the upturned part of the labellum are slightly wavy and there is a thick, fleshy green callus in its centre.
 Flowering occurs in late November and December.